 A Summer camp for grown-ups

-Archery, digital detox and Lego-workshops: Who said that summer camps is a thing for teens only?
+Archery, digital detox, and Lego-workshops: Who said that summer camps are a thing for teens only?
 That’s what the founders of “Sommerjung” must have thought before hosting their yearly festival at Lüneburger Heide.
 It’s a big festival on more than 150.000 square meters, between three beautiful lakes with tents and workshops, all to celebrate the revival of childhood feelings.
 But because it still is a proper summer camp, girls and boys get to sleep in separate Tipi villages.

 Camper van and boat in one

 This innovation is one of the coolest things we’ve seen: You can hook the “Sealander” onto your car, just like a regular caravan.
 But in the water, the caravan functions just like a boat, if you install a small electric motor in the back.
-Also the interior, where as a caravan you would have a table, a bench and kitchenette, can be turned into a big chill-out bed once you’re on the water.
+Also, the interior, whereas a caravan you would have a table, a bench, and kitchenette, can be turned into a big chill-out bed once you’re on the water.

 Art travel in Europe

 At “Where About Now”, you can be part of not-too-big group travels, that focus on modern art in any given destination: Israel, San Sebastian or Provence.
 Places, that you might not associate with art in the first place, but where you’ll be especially thankful for some experts advice.
 On every trip, an art expert will be with you, and also some local insiders that will guide you through their cities.